 September 30 marks the National Day for Truth and Reconciliation, a day to honour the thousands of children who never made it home from residential schools, as well as the survivors, their families and communities.

-Also recognized as Orange Shirt Day, this day is an invitation and opportunity to learn about Canada’s history of oppression against Indigenous communities, and to reflect on the actions needed to move forward towards reconciliation.
+This year, the National Day for Truth and Reconciliation is being observed on October 2.
+It is an invitation and opportunity to learn about Canada’s history of oppression against Indigenous communities, and to reflect on the actions needed to move forward towards reconciliation.

 As a Rights-Based organization, Daily Bread Food Bank is committed to facilitating food access to communities in need.
 At the same time, we call on all levels of government to create the conditions needed to ensure everyone can realize their right to food.

-Today, we will be reflecting on the struggles faced by Indigenous communities, our commitments, and the actions we can all take to make change.
+We continue to reflect on the struggles faced by Indigenous communities, our commitments, and the actions we can all take to make change.
 We invite you to do the same.